 Where: loannou Paparrigopoulou 5, Athens

-Black Duck is located within a large, unsightly, unsuspecting industrial building in central Athens.
+Black Duck sits within a courtyard behind an opulent neoclassical house in central Athens.
 Its doors open out into a stunning “Alice in Wonderland-esque” interior garden.

 The hangout extends over three floors and attracts an artsy crowd.
 Art exhibits and other cultural events are often hosted here.

 The Black Duck is open throughout the day for brunch, lunch, and coffee also.
 Technically it is more of a daytime place.
-However, its extensive bar menu makes it a pleasant spot to grab an evening drink, particularly if leaving from a show at one of the nearby theatres.
+However, its extensive bar menu makes it a pleasant spot to grab an evening drink.

 Where: Kolokotroni 3, Athens

 42 Barstronomy is a stylish spot to enjoy a cocktail after a long day of sightseeing.
 It is located in Syntagma square, the beating heart of central Athens.